LahmacunBear/LahmacunBear/README.md

-I'm a (mainly) a Machine Learning and (sometimes) networking developer, but mostly a maths person.
+I'm a a Machine Learning and (sometimes) networking developer, and I dabble in webdev, but mostly a maths person.